Betrayed by Attention: A Simple yet Effective Approach for Self-supervised Video Object Segmentation

-In summary, our proposed method offers three distinct advantages: (1) Our approach solely requires RGB frames and operates entirely under self-supervision without the need for external modality.
+In summary, our proposed method \textbf{BA} (short for \textbf{B}etrayed by \textbf{A}ttention) offers three distinct advantages: (1) BA solely requires RGB frames and operates entirely under self-supervision without the need for external modality.
 This characteristic renders our method highly accessible and adaptable in real-world scenarios; (2) The architecture is remarkably simple and systematically efficient.
 We only introduce a single learnable Transformer block and harness a parameter-free clustering algorithm to discover the objects.
-It facilitates easy generalization to novel scenes, without the constraints imposed by slot attention; (3) Our method achieves state-of-the-art results across a bunch of unsupervised VOS benchmarks, including single object segmentation tasks like DAVIS-16~\cite{perazzi2016benchmark}, SegTrack-v2~\cite{li2013video}, FBMS-59~\cite{ochs2013segmentation}, as well as multi-object segmentation tasks such as MOVi-E~\cite{greff2021kubric}, DAVIS-17-Unsupervised~\cite{pont20172017}, and YouTube-VIS-19~\cite{Yang2019vis}.
-Notably, we surpass the previous state-of-the-art method, TimeT~\cite{salehi2023time}, by 6.6\% on YTVIS-19 and by 6.1\% on DAVIS-17 in terms of the FG-ARI metric.
+It facilitates easy generalization to multi-object scenes, without the constraints imposed by slot attention; (3) Our method achieves state-of-the-art results across a bunch of unsupervised video multi-object segmentation benchmarks, such as MOVi-E~\cite{greff2021kubric}, DAVIS-17-Unsupervised~\cite{pont20172017}, and YouTube-VIS-19~\cite{Yang2019vis}.
+Notably, we surpass the previous state-of-the-art method, TimeT~\cite{salehi2023time}, by 6.6 points on YTVIS-19 and by 6.1 points on DAVIS-17 in terms of the FG-ARI metric.